Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: The Proposed Approach

 \subsection{Output-Space Adaptation}

-Different from image classification task that based on global features, the generated high-dimensional features for semantic segmentation encode complex representations.
+Different from image classification task that based on global features, the generated high-dimensional features for semantic segmentation encode complex detailed representations, which will result in comtextual relationships among neighboring pixels.
 Therefore, adaptation only in the pixel space may not enough for semantic segmentation.
 On the other hand, although segmentation outputs are in the low-dimensional space, they contain rich information, e.g., scene layout and context.
-Moreover, in remote sensing scenes, no matter images are from the source or target domain, their segmentations should share strong similarities, spatially and locally.
-For example, the rectangular road region may cover the part of cars, pedestrians; and the green plants often grow around the buildings.
+Moreover, in the segmentation task of remote sensing, images from the source or target domain should share strong similarities both in spatial and local representations.
+For example, the rectangular road region may cover the part of cars, pedestrians, and green plants often grow around the buildings.
 Thus, we adapt the low-dimensional softmax outputs of segmentation predictions via an adversarial learning scheme.

-To be specific, we design ODC to distinguish domain source for each pixel label distribution, which receives the segmentation softmax output: $P=\mathbf{S}(I) \in \mathbb{R}^{H \times W \times C}$, where $C$ is the number of categories.
+To be specific, we design ODC to distinguish domain source for the distribution of pixels, which receives the segmentation softmax output: $P=\mathbf{S}(I) \in \mathbb{R}^{H \times W \times C}$, where $C$ is the number of categories.
 We forward $P$ to ODC using a cross-entropy loss $\mathcal{L}_{O D C}$ for the two classes (i.e., source and target).
 The ODC loss can be written as:

 where $\mathbf{D}_{odc}$ denotes the ODC model.